batden/iggy/README.md

 git clone https://github.com/sensamillion/iggy.git .iggy
 ```

-This creates a new hidden folder named ".iggy" in your home directory.
+This creates a new hidden folder named **.iggy** in your home directory.

-Please copy the file "iggy.sh" from this new folder to the download folder.
+Please copy the file iggy.sh from this new folder to the download folder.

 Now change to the download folder and make the script executable: